9 Fantastic Foreign Products That Someone Should Bring To America

-A Reddit thread asked what foreign products Americans are missing out on.
+A recent Reddit thread asked what foreign products Americans are missing out on.

 Thousands of people replied with some innovative products from around the world.
 We chose the most intriguing for this list.